-We asked a group of ultra-low volume dog breeders how much it costs them to breed a litter, and the outlay is extensive and includes the following:
+We asked a group of ultra-low volume dog breeders how much it costs them to breed a litter, and the outlay is extensive and includes the following approximate costs and excludes other costs, which may be applicable in some cases such as articificial insemination and the cost of c-section deliveries:

-Item Cost

-Health testing Varies depending on tests required.
-For example DNA tests range from £60-£150, eye testing is around £70 and hip and elbow scoring is approxmiately £150.
+Item Cost Health testing Varies depending on tests required.
+For example DNA tests range from £60-£150, eye testing is around £70 and hip and elbow scoring is approxmiately £500.
 As per our Health Standard, detailed later on, testing required varies but can be extensive.

-Vet fees, vaccinations, worming medication and vitamins £1500

-Equipment (bedding, dogs gates, toys) £250

-Kennel and whelping facilities £250

-Food, light, water, heat £200 approximately

-Semen import and storage (if applicable) £2000 approximately

-Cost of imports (if applicable) Variable but costly

-Stud fee £700 approximately

-Breeder licence fees (if applicable) Range from £70 - £1500 approximately

-Microchipping £50 approximately

-Kennel Club registration £100 approximately
+Vet fees, vaccinations, worming medication and vitamins £1500 - £2000 Equipment (bedding, dogs gates, toys) £300 Kennel and whelping facilities £250 Food, light, water, heat £1000 approximately Semen import and storage (if applicable) £2000 approximately Cost of imports (if applicable) Variable but costly Stud fee £1500 - £2000 approximately Breeder licence fees (if applicable) Range from £70 - £1500 approximately Microchipping £50 approximately Kennel Club registration £100 - £400 approximately